 To check the registration status of your cashbook file, click on the “Help” menu (at the very top of the screen) and select “About”.
 The “About” screen will indicate whether your file is registered or not but if you have any concerns regarding your registration, please contact support.

 All the data you enter during the trial period is retained (even if you happen to let the trial period expire).
 Once you finally register, you’ll be able to carry on using the data you’ve already entered.

 No. You won’t lose your data, but you won’t be able to access it until you have registered.
 As soon as you’ve registered, you’ll have access to all your data again.

 You don’t need a new code to change your company name.
-If you need to change your company name, you can simply click “File” then “Setup Wizard” and change the “Organisation Name” on the “General Setup” screen.
-This will update your company name throughout the software.
-We also recommend that you contact support and let us know about the name change, to avoid any registration issues in the future.
+If the name change relates to the same business/entity, and you need to make a trivial change to your company name (e.g. adding “Ltd”, or a minor spelling correction), then you can simply click “File” then “Setup Wizard” and change the “Organisation Name” on the “General Setup” screen.
+If you’re unsure about how this might affect your registration, please contact support.

 The registration is on a data file basis.
 This allows you to access the data file from multiple computers on a network, share your data file with your accountant, or use your data file at multiple locations (such as home and office).
 This method doesn’t require you to register the software for each computer or lock you into any yearly fees.
 If you need to restore from a backup, your registration details will also be restored.

 If you set up several data files for several organisations, then each one will need to be registered separately.
 Once you have registered one cashbook, then all subsequent ones are half price.
 You should not create a new data file at the end of a financial year.
 Please contact us directly to get a half-price registration.

 The are a couple of situations where an unlock code may not work.
 They are:-